lucacivale/Maui.BottomSheet/README.md

 To ensure the same user experience (UX) across desktop applications, Windows sheets are always modal too.

-> [!CAUTION]
-> Only one sheet can be open at a time.
-[Known Windows limitation](https://github.com/microsoft/microsoft-ui-xaml/issues/794)

 ### 📱 Platform Considerations

 | Feature       | iOS     | Android | MacCatalyst | Windows |